How to pay for long-term care

 Paying for care home fees

 One of the big challenges of care home funding is that we usually have no idea how much we might need.
 Many of us will face relatively modest costs.
-For others, especially those who spend years of their later life in residential care, the costs could easily run into the hundreds of thousands.
+For others, especially those who spend years of their later life in residential care, the costs could easily run into the hundreds of thousands of pounds.

 All that said, there are a few typical ways to pay for care if you need to enter an assisted living or residential home in later life.